ARQz1947/Retail-Store-Data-Analysis/README.md

 - Prioritize scaling Growth products, review Decline/Discontinued items for pruning or repositioning, and strengthen monitoring of reactivated and unclassified products to capture hidden opportunities.
 - Limit unnecessary discounts on products with proven no-discount demand to protect profitability.
 - Standardize the 20% discount level as a benchmark for promotional campaigns.
+- Evaluate logistics processes for First Class and Same Day shipping to identify bottlenecks and explore strategies to standardize early or on-time deliveries across all shipment modes."
 ### Caveats
 - The dataset does not explicitly distinguish between new and existing products.
 For this analysis, products were classified as “new” in the year of their first recorded order.
 This approach assumes that the year of first order of a product is the introduction year of that product, which may not always reflect the actual launch year.